najinl/wellnews/README.md

 - Applying TypeScript in a group project while learning it through different learning styles
 - Keeping up with timely code reviews and merging
 - Creating modular reusable components while implementing a multi-page website
-- Implementing styling for a mobile first application
+- Implementing styling for a mobile-first application

 ## Future Features

 - Fetching news data from multiple news sources and allowing the user to choose between them.
 - Further modularizing components
-- Accessing the full articles so the user can read it in our application
+- Accessing full articles so that the user can read them within the application

 ## Project Demo